jwkidd3/splunk-int-adv/README.md

    |vendor_sales|vendors.csv|VendorID|

-   ***NOTE: on all exercises and demos you may have to adjust timeframe to see data depending on when the last time data generation took place
+   *** NOTE: on all exercises and demos you may have to adjust timeframe to see data depending on when the last time data generation took place

+   *** Remember, this is not a production environment.
+The UI for splunk changes on a semi regular basis and sometimes screenshots do not 100% match the product.
+Data for labs should be consistent but there are cicurmstanses where we will need to adapt an exercise based on data availability.